Solving the Yamabe Problem by an Iterative Method on a Small Riemannian Domain

 \section{Abstract}

-We introduce an iterative scheme to solve the Yamabe equation $ - a\Delta_{g} u + S u = \lambda u^{p-1} $ on small domains $(\Omega,g)\subset \R^n$ equipped with a Riemannian metric $g$.
+We introduce an iterative scheme to solve the Yamabe equation $ - a\Delta_{g} u + S u = \lambda u^{p-1} $ on small domains $\Omega$ inside a compact Riemannian manifold $(M,g)$.
 Thus $g$ admits a conformal change to a constant scalar curvature metric.
 The proof does not use the traditional functional minimization.
-Applications to the Yamabe problem on closed manifolds, manifolds with boundary, and noncompact manifolds are given in forthcoming papers.